Chart of Accounts: The Basics of an Essential Accounting Tool

 Assign blocks of four-digit numbers to each account category for more flexible classification.
 An online accounting system can further simplify your efforts through the use of online templates, simple search functionality, and cloud-based collaboration.

-Getting your business’ finances organized becomes easier when you understand the basics behind the chart of accounts.
-Get a jump start on creating yours by trying out an online accounting system free for 30 days.
+Getting your business’s finances organized becomes easier when you understand the basics behind the chart of accounts.